spacedmonkey/super-simple-events/README.md

 Super Simple Events
 ===================

-Super Simple Events WordPress Plugin.
-This plugin is currently in development, please do not use.
+Super Simple Events is an events plugin for WordPress, built to be easy to use and manage.

 Features include: